BuildIt-Poland/daily-routine/README.md

 The `master` branch always holds the most recent code and should always be in a releasable state (i.e. all commits that get merged into master have build cleanly, pass tests and have been peer-reviewed).

-Our build and deploy pipeline is configured to automatically build every commit on the master branch and deploy it to our production URL. :white_check_mark:
+Our build and deploy pipeline is configured to automatically build every commit on the master branch and deploy it to production. :white_check_mark:

-Contributors making changes or adding new features should always create a feature branch off of the current HEAD of master.
+Contributors making changes or adding new features should always create a feature branch off of the current **HEAD** of master.
 These are short-lived branches that are deleted once the feature is complete and has been merged.

 Only do one feature per branch.
 If you are working on several things in parallel, create separate branches for each.